 Lead qualification goes through two stages – marketing-qualified leads (MQL) and sales-qualified leads (SQL).

 As its name suggests, marketing-qualified leads are the sales-ready leads.
 They are agreed to by both sales and marketing.
-Sales-ready lead becomes a sales-qualified lead right after it is engaged by the sales team and moves into the sales pipeline.
+A sales-ready lead becomes a sales-qualified lead right after it is engaged by the sales team and moves into the sales pipeline.
 Sales-qualified leads are also called opportunities because these are the leads that are truly worth your time and effort.

 How do you manage your leads?

 Eventually, the quality of your leads determines the volume of your sales.
 Lead management is a vital process that is often underlooked, while it should get special attention.
 Although in recent years an increasing number of companies have adopted better lead management strategies – usually through CRM lead management – it remains the headache of many sales and marketing departments.
 Hopefully, this article will help you with your practices towards an efficient and effective sales leads management solution.
 You know what they say: